According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 3. Lease Termination

 While most rental agreements will run their entire course, some will not.
 Life may happen, and a tenant may end up breaking their lease midway through the term.
-The following are legally justified reasons for breaking the rental agreement.
+The following are legally justified reasons for breaking the written rental agreement.

-- To begin active military duty
+- To begin active military duty when they give the relevant written notice

 - The landlords fails to keep the property habitable.